pagodingo/notes-pega/Scenarios.md

-# Common Business Scenarios, and their Pega  Applicative Solutions
+# Common Business Scenarios, and their Pegasystems Solutions

 This list serves as reference to primary examples of  pega solutions that apply to common business situations